 Need Help Selecting the Right MW?

 Send us your application details (water type, suspended solids, equipment type, target performance) and we will recommend the optimal MW and charge density combination.
-Free samples available for testing.
+Free samples available for testing — we ship up to 3 different MW grades so you can run comparative tests and find the best performer for your specific conditions.

 See also: Anionic vs Cationic PAM selection guide | Dosage calculation guide | Charge density explained